rdo-infra/puppet-dlrn/README.md

 ####`gerrit_user`
 This is a user to run Gerrit reviews for packages after build failures.
 If set to undef (default), Gerrit reviews are disabled for this worker.

+####`gerrit_email`
+This is the email for the user to run Gerrit reviews for packages after build failures.
+It is required when `gerrit_user` is set, and ignored otherwise.

 ## Limitations

 The module has been tested on Fedora and CentOS.